Meet the Manikins — learn about clinical training at Treloar’s

 “Being in a simulated environment really helps it feel real, but not too real, we can really get our heads around the clinical skill without embarrassing ourselves in front of students”

 All student support staff complete a comprehensive programme of training when they join Treloar’s.
 We are proud of the wide range of training and continuing professional development on offer both from our clinical teams and from various NHS providers.

 Our efforts to support and develop our teams have been recognised by Investors in People who have given us their prestigious Gold Award.
 We also hold the Investors in People Health and Wellbeing Award.

 If you’re looking to expand your horizons, use and develop your clinical and training skills, work closely with support staff, therapists, teachers and parents to enable up to 170 children and young adults with disabilities to access education, why not join our healthcare team!
-We have a small number of vacancies available in our friendly team for Nurses, Health Care Assistants – as well as a Pharmacy Technician and we’d love to hear from you.
+We have a small number of vacancies available in our friendly team for Nurses, Health Care Assistants – as well as a Medicines Management Technician and we’d love to hear from you.